icdfa/soc-training-program/Module-5/Labs/Week-18-Lab-CSE-CIC-IDS2018-Dataset-Analysis.md

 # Week 18 Lab: CSE-CIC-IDS2018 Dataset Analysis

+## Learning Outcomes

+By the end of this lab, you will be able to:

+- Understand the structure and contents of the CSE-CIC-IDS2018 dataset.
+- Analyze network traffic and system logs from a cloud environment.
+- Detect various attack scenarios, such as infiltration and botnet activity.
+- Use Splunk to analyze and visualize large-scale security datasets.

 ## Objective

 This lab will provide hands-on experience with the CSE-CIC-IDS2018 dataset, a large-scale, diverse, and labeled dataset for intrusion detection.
 You will learn to analyze and detect various attacks in a cloud environment.